 - IoT-led business transformation will also need extensive organizational change management, which needs to be carried out skilfully.
 Adjusting to new ways of working, new processes, and new policies need to happen in lock-step to achieve the desired end objectives

 - Significant IoT projects may affect multiple teams across an organization.
 It's important that you involve these teams from the onset, and that you establish a culture of shared ownership to drive the project's success.
 Identify and secure the commitment of key business leaders to ensure that IoT projects receive the necessary focus and support from all quarters of the organization

 - Make sure to build the necessary partnerships with teams inside your organization, as well as externally with IoT technology vendors, experts, and consultants, to ensure that your IoT capabilities are well augmented.

 Driving business outcomes is a key deliverable from a successful IoT program.
 However, to make your IoT vision a reality, you need to be flexible and willing to adapt.
 Approaching such projects with significant levels of controls and preconceived notions will only lead to disappointment.
 An open approach has a better chance of success.

 Driving business outcomes is a key deliverable from a successful IoT program.

 About IoT WoRKSTM

-IoT WoRKSTM, a dedicated Internet of Things (IoT) business unit of HCL Technologies, enables organizations to create best–in–class business solutions by maximizing effectiveness and returns on their asset investments.
+IoT WoRKSTM, a dedicated Internet of Things (IoT) business unit of HCLTech, enables organizations to create best–in–class business solutions by maximizing effectiveness and returns on their asset investments.
 These solutions enable IoT led business transformation through creation of more efficient business processes, new revenue streams and business models that deliver measurable business outcomes.
 The transformative impact of IoT is realized by IoTizing the ‘things’, connect the assets to a data platform and then use the data to derive business insights and take business decisions which ultimately lead to change in enterprise’s processes and people practices.